01 of 08

 After cutting the panel out (or both panels if they will fit), remove the excess clay from around the shapes, lifting them carefully and saving at least some of the scrapes for the frame's sides.
 Do not lift or move the panels, since this will distort them.

 Tip: If you want to make certain that your frame will not collapse into the area where the photograph will be, you can cut out a third panel using your template.
-Trim that third panel down by one eighth to one quarter inch on all sides other than the one which will be open to slid photos in and out.
+Trim that third panel down by one eighth to one-quarter of an inch on all sides other than the one which will be open to slid photos in and out.
 This panel will become a filler, which I'll tell you how to use as we continue.Continue to 4 of 8 below.

 04 of 08